Linear superposition as a core theorem of quantum empiricism: Points of departure

 The set of $\state\alpha$"=objects $\boT_{\!\sss\scr A}$ with the property

 is discrete, and the $\state\alpha_s$ themselves are termed \emph{the eigen \emph{(proper)} for observation $\scr A$}.
 They defines $\scr A$ and do not depend on $\cal S$.
-No logical connection between $\statePsi$ (the left of \eqref{rule}), family $\boT_{\!\sss\scr A}$, and system $\cal S$ exists. \end{itemize} Expressed another way, introduction of the conception `the eigen' is equivalent to the following informal, yet minimal motivation: \emph{at least some} certainty instead of \emph{total} arbitrariness.
+No logical connection between $\statePsi$ (the left of \eqref{rule}), family $\boT_{\!\sss\scr A}$, and system $\cal S$ exists. \end{itemize} (The comprehensive terminology here is this: micro-act of observation by instrument $\scr A$.
+The zig-zag arrow $\smash{\TRANS[1]{}}$ is replaced with the straight one $\goto$.)
+Expressed another way, introduction of the conception `the eigen' is equivalent to the following informal, yet minimal motivation: \emph{at least some} certainty instead of \emph{total} arbitrariness.